ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name, Client software name, Client software version` |
-{: caption="Table 8.
-Connected clients software name and version metric metadata" caption-side="bottom"}
+{: caption="Connected clients software name and version metric metadata" caption-side="bottom"}

 This is for information to help you monitor the software name and version data of the active clients that are connected to the {{site.data.keyword.messagehub}} instance.